NextNewLine/nnl-browser/README.md

 #### `browser.html(selector)`

-Return the html. if no selector is given, returns the whole page.
+Return the html.
+If no selector is given, returns the whole page.

 #### `browser.query(selector)`

 Does an element exist?
-Returns `true` or `false`
+Returns `true` or `false`.

 #### `browser.authentication(username, password)`